Age needs one voice. Now it has:

 Dr Modgil also adds: 'If you’re not well enough to make it to the surgery, don’t feel embarrassed about asking for a home visit.'
 Unfortunately, you can't insist that a GP visits you at home – they will decide, based on your specific condition and the need for urgency.

-If you’re not sure whether you need to see your doctor, it’s worth calling NHS Direct and explaining your symptoms or concerns to one of their nurse who can advise you on the most appropriate action to take on 0845 4647.
+If you’re not sure whether you need to see your doctor, it’s worth calling NHS 111 on 111 and explaining your symptoms or concerns to one of their advisers, who can tell you what is the most appropriate action to take.
+They can also direct you to local services, or connect you to the ambulance service.

 Words: Ceri Roberts